Corporate Governance

 Martin Gouldstone (Non-Executive Chairman)

-The Chief Executive Officer is consulted on remuneration packages and policy but does not attend discussions regarding her own package.
-The Board determines the remuneration and terms and conditions of the appointment of Non-Executive Directors.
+*The Chief Executive Officer is consulted on remuneration packages and policy but does not attend discussions regarding his own package.
+The Board determines the remuneration and terms and conditions of the appointment of the Non-Executive Director(s).

 The Nomination Committee is a sub-committee of the whole Board responsible for the selection and proposal to the Board of suitable candidates for appointment as Executive and Non-Executive Director(s) The Committee may engage external search consultants to identify candidates for Board vacancies before recommending a preferred candidate to the Board for consideration.
 The Committee comprises: